rkakooza/CP8321-sicapv2-gleason-segmentation/README.md

-# SICAPv2 Gleason Grade Segmentation with U-Net
+# SICAPv2 Gleason Grade Segmentation with Attention U-Net

 This project performs 4-class pixel-level segmentation of prostate histopathology patches (SICAPv2 dataset) using a U-Net model.